itsluap/books/the_wrong_answer/chapters/chapter-03-home-compliance.md

 Careful, she had promised.
 Careful, not quiet.

 She got up and moved through the apartment, opening drawers the way someone opening a map approached it from the edges.
-In a sewing tin, she found a bent hairpin.
-In the repair jar, a small magnet.
-In the utility cupboard, a coil of wire that had once held a broom bound to its broken handle.
+Each small thing had been saved by her mother's hands—the bent hairpin from when Mara was small and locks were simpler, the magnet from a toy that had once made her laugh, the coil of wire from repairs they'd done together before the Ministry decided maintenance was too dangerous for civilians.
 She closed her fist around them and felt the small, tinny weight of choosing.

 The drone rose two centimeters.
 “Night Routine suggests calming music,” it said helpfully.
 “Lavender scent can be dispersed upon request.”

-“No lavender,” Mara said.
-“It makes the apartment taste like someone else’s memories.”
+"No lavender," Mara said.
+"It makes the apartment taste like someone else's memories.
+Like they want us to forget what comfort used to smell like."
+Her mother's shoulders tensed slightly at the words, as if she remembered something she wasn't supposed to.

 The drone considered.
 “Civic Gratitude micro-lesson is queued for morning at 06:30.”